New Patients 904-901-4302

 What If I Have Gum Disease?

-Often, before we can begin treatment we need to assess certain problems.
+Often, before we can begin treatment, we need to assess certain problems.
 For example, we can’t fix a tooth until we repair a cavity or a dental infection.
-Likewise, if you have untreated gum disease we will need to offer treatments to manage the disease and prevent periodontitis, an advanced stage often responsible for tooth loss.
+If you have untreated gum disease, we will create a treatment plan to manage it.
+This is vital to prevent periodontitis, an advanced stage that often causes tooth loss.

 How Extensive Will the Reconstruction Be?

 That will depend on each case.
-Some reconstructions are very extensive and others are more conservative.
+Some reconstructions are very extensive, and others are more conservative.
 We tailor each one specifically for the individual patient.
-If you have any questions about our full mouth reconstructions, then please contact our office today.
+If you have any questions about our full mouth reconstructions, please contact our office today.

 Full Mouth Rehabilitation FAQs